How To Grow Huge Garden Plants

 After you have prepared the soil, you need to add fertilizer.
 Beginning of the spring, you do this twice a year, after the last frost and once in the fall, to provide additional nutrients to be absorbed and broken down during the winter months.
 You want the fertilizer to sit in the soil for a few weeks before moving forward with planting.
 That gives the ground enough time to absorb the nutrients.

-At TN Nursery, you are going to find the best time of year to plant the garden plants, whether it is shrubs, perennials, or hedges, based on where you live and the temperature.
+At TN Nursery, you will find the best time of year to plant the garden plants, whether it is shrubs, perennials, or hedges, based on where you live and the temperature.
 That can vary drastically between locations, so it is always important to follow through with this information.
 Once you know when you need to plant, though, you have the soil all ready for you.

-When planting, you need to follow the instructions for how deep the plants need to be, the amount of sunlight, and the space between the plants.
-That ensures the roots can grow appropriately without coming in contact with the origins of other plants as well.
+When planting, you must follow the instructions for how deep the plants need to be, the amount of sunlight, and the space between the plants.
+That ensures the roots can grow appropriately without coming in contact with other plants' origins.